Learning Objectives and CME/Disclosure Information

 High FSH, consider premature ovarian failure (POF) and genetic follow up

-If virilization present, check serum testosterone and dehydroepiandrosterone sulfate (DHEAS)
+If history or physical are suggestive of hyperandrogenism, check serum free testosterone and dehydroepiandrosterone sulfate (DHEAS)

 Pelvic ultrasound and adrenal CT if elevated to check for androgen secreting tumor